AnvilDeveloperNetwork/ReactJS-Under-the-Hood/README.md

 document.body.appendChild(render(<App />))
 ```

 ## Implementing (a wildly inefficient) application state manager

 Another important feature of any UI library is state management.
 We're going to build a quick example of global state management for our version of react.
-Anytime the state is updated we will completely rerender our page.
+Anytime the state is updated we will completely re-render our page.

 ```
 let state = {}

 function setState(newState) {
 	state = newState

 	/* remove existing child nodes in body */ let body = document.body
 	while (body.firstChild) {
     	body.removeChild(body.firstChild);
   	}

   	document.body.appendChild(render(<App />))
 }
 ```

-Adding a theme toggle to our Pokemon App
+## Making a counter application

 ```
 let state = {};